 EasyPost works hard to ensure accounts are secure, but ultimately, security is a shared responsibility.
 Here are several measures that will provide added security against unauthorized access.

-Secure Your Email
+Secure Your Email Account

 - Visit ';--have i been pwned? to see if an email address has ever been compromised in a third-party data breach.
 If so, change all passwords connected to that email address (see below).